Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 EADS in crisis?

 The aircraft manufacturer, Airbus, the most important division of the EADS group, has not yet come to a halt.
 With the program "Power8", costs amounting to billions will be cut, even though the company’s books are full of orders.
 Administrative costs are supposed to be reduced by 30 per cent, the production tightened up and distributed around the plants more efficiently.
 Part of the production will go to companies outside the group and a number of sites will be sold to investors.
-These plans were triggered off by a delay in supplies to the wide-body aircraft A 380 (see report in EWC News 3/2006).
+These plans were triggered off by a delay in supplies to the wide-body aircraft A 380.

 In anticipation of the EWC meeting in Toulouse on 14th March 2007, trade unions had prepared more than 100 questions for central management.
 These were not all answered.
 The management gave the impression of holding a monologue rather than a discussion with the workers' representatives, as the French trade union, Force Ouvrière (FO), said in a press release after the meeting.